isomerpages/moe-sthildassec/_hildan-experience/Our Curriculum/Craft & Technology (Art, Music, D&T, FCE).md

 **_FCE/NFS_**: We train students to think and act like dieticians and nutritionists, empowering them to be health-conscious and discerning consumers; enabling them to better manage their lives and others for the present and the future.

-**_Music_****:** We train students to think and act like musicians, acquiring and applying musical skills, knowledge and understanding through Listening, Creating and Performing, cultivating in them a life-long enjoyment and involvement in music.
+**_Music_**:We train students to think and act like musicians, acquiring and applying musical skills, knowledge and understanding through Listening, Creating and Performing, cultivating in them a life-long enjoyment and involvement in music.

 **_Experience_** – Students apply their learning through hands-on activities and project work.